AxonFramework/AxonFramework/.github/ISSUE_TEMPLATE/1_feature_request.md

 ---
-name: 'Feature request'
-about: 'Suggest a feature for Axon Framework'
+name: 'Feature request' about: 'Suggest a feature for the Axon Framework plugin' title:
-title:
 labels: 'Type: Feature'
 ---